-The Company generated positive cash flows from operations in the first quarter of 2016 and believes it has adequate resources to meet its cash requirements in the foreseeable future.
+The Company believes it has adequate resources to meet its cash requirements in the foreseeable future.

-Although we have realized revenues of \$27.6 million during the three months ended March 31, 2016 and positive cash flow, we face challenges in order to sustain positive cash flows from operations and profitability in future periods.
-Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to maintain profitable operations, maintain our revolving credit facility, or raise additional capital.
-Additional capital could take the form of public or private debt, equity financing, other sources of financing to fund operations, or the support of our principal stockholder.
+Although we realized revenues of \$43.1 million during the second quarter of 2016, which represents a 58% increase over the year-ago period, we face challenges in order to achieve profitability, and there can be no assurance that we will sustain positive cash flows from operations in future periods or attain profitability.
+Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to establish profitable operations, maintain our revolving credit facility, or raise additional capital through public or private debt or equity financing, or other sources of financing to fund operations, as well as support of our controlling stockholder.
 There can be no assurance such financing will be available on terms acceptable to us or that any financing transaction will not be dilutive to our current stockholders.